-Even if you’re a Beatlemaniac, you might not know that you can teach yourself to play ukulele by playing exclusively Beatles songs!
+Even if you’re a Beatlemaniac, you might not know that you can teach yourself to play ukulele by playing exclusively beatles ukulele chords!
 In this article, I’ve gathered 10 Beatles easy ukulele songs for beginners and provided a few tips for learning and playing them.

-Please enjoy this article, and if you end up recording your own Beatles cover (or if you have any questions!), I’d love to listen… and by the way, for help with chords you can take a look at my ukulele chords guide.
+Please enjoy this article, and if you end up recording your own Beatles ukulele cover (or if you have any questions!), I’d love to listen… and by the way, for help with the beatles ukulele chords you can take a look at my basic ukulele chords guide.
 It will come in handy as you learn new songs.

 Beatles Ukulele Songs for Beginners

 1. In Spite of All the Danger